tapyu/awesome-embedded-ai-dsp-projects/contributing.md

     - Project from sites.
     - Youtube (or related) video.
     - A github-like repository, as long as it follows the mandatory topics.
-    - An online course, as long as it is free (in the free beer sense, but preferably also in the free-of-speech sense).
+    - An online course, as long as it is free (in the free-beer sense, but preferably also in the free-of-speech sense).

 # Rules for making a PR
 - Item fits in one of the categories, or you can start a new category.